johntrinhvu/johntrinhvu/README.md

 - 🔭 I’m currently working on **my current internship!**

-- 🌱 I’m currently learning **Linear Algebra in regards to AI/ML and Analysis of Algorithms**
+- 🌱 I’m currently learning **Linear Algebra for AI/ML

 - 👨‍💻 All of my projects are available at [https://www.johntrinhvu.dev/](https://www.johntrinhvu.dev/)